-Most people probably want to be told the truth when someone is communicating with them.
-However, when some of these same people are themselves communicating with someone, they sometimes – or, perhaps, often – make statements that are not true (i.e., they lie).
+Virtually everyone usually wants to be told the truth when someone is communicating with them.
+However, when at least some – or, perhaps, many – of these same people are communicating with someone, they do not always make statements that are true (i.e., they lie).

-Before continuing, we think it would be worthwhile to make clear what we mean when we use the term lie or lying in this article.
+Before we attempt to answer the primary question posed by this article, we want to be sure that those reading this article understand what we mean when we use the terms lie or lying.
 Our definition is essentially the same as that of Webster’s Dictionary, which defines a lie as “a false statement or action, especially one made with intent to deceive.”

-Now, we will consider how the Bible regards lying.
+Now, we will consider what the Bible says about lying.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.
 And, when bold print is shown in the scriptures that we quote in this article, it is to focus on certain words that we will be addressing in our subsequent discussion.]

 Exodus 20:16, states, “You shall not bear false witness against your neighbor.”
 [Note: This is the ninth of the Ten Commandments.]